-After the end of the tax year, around June/July, we’ll send you an income tax assessment and ask you to check the information we have about your income and family.
+After the end of the tax year, around June or July, we’ll send you an income tax assessment.
+This will ask you to check the information we have about your income and family.

 Weekly or fortnightly payments

 If we paid you too much, we’ll send you a notice of assessment showing you the amount to pay.
-If we didn’t pay you enough, we will send a notice of assessment showing you the amount we will refund to your bank account.
+If we did not pay you enough, we'll send a notice of assessment showing you the amount we'll refund to your bank account.

-End of year lump sum payment
+End-of-year lump sum payment

 If you chose to wait and get Working for Families paid as a lump sum, we’ll work out your entitlement based on your income for the tax year just ended.
 This will be calculated when we finalise your income tax assessment.
 We’ll then send you a notice of assessment showing you the amount we will refund into your bank account.

 We’ll send you a reminder letter before your payment is due.
-If you haven’t paid your bill in full by the due date, penalties and interest may apply.
+If you have not paid your bill in full by the due date, penalties and interest may apply.

 You have a few options for repaying Working for Families overpayments.